ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Replication is a core feature of {{site.data.keyword.cloudant_short_notm}}.
 It is the transfer of data from one database (the source) to another (the target).

-The source and target databases can reside on the same {{site.data.keyword.cloudant_short_notm}} service, or be geographically separated, for example a US {{site.data.keyword.cloudant_short_notm}} database that replicates to one in Europe.
+The source and target databases can reside on the same {{site.data.keyword.cloudant_short_notm}} service, or be geographically separated, for example, a US {{site.data.keyword.cloudant_short_notm}} database that replicates to one in Europe.

 The {{site.data.keyword.cloudant_short_notm}} replication protocol is shared with Apache CouchDB, so replication is often used by enterprises that copy data from a cloud-based database to one running CouchDB in their own location.